lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         The reviewer makes an excellent point regarding the importance of conducting an interaction check in the early stages of model building.
-We have incorporated this new approach in the analysis and report on the results in the paper.
-In simple terms, the reviewer is correct that without an interaction term the model is essentially "repeated cross-sectional analyses", however, GEE handles the analysis in a slightly more nuanced approach.
-GEE calculates the estimates of the association of NEFA on the outcomes at any given time point, taking into consideration the inherent multivariate structure of the repeated measurements of the outcome variables.
+We have incorporated this new approach in the analysis and report on the results in the revised paper.
+In fundamental terms, the reviewer is correct that without an interaction term the model is essentially "repeated cross-sectional analyses", however, GEE handles the analysis with a slightly more nuanced approach.
+GEE calculates the estimates of the association of NEFA with the outcomes at any given time point, taking into consideration the inherent multivariate structure of the repeated measurements of the outcome variables.
 As such, inherent similarities in the outcome measurements over time within a subject are included in the